FOR POWER OUTAGE OR BREAKDOWN,

 • Affordable tariffs

-• Innovation in technology and renewable energy
+• Innovation in technology and RE

 • Quality of service